Books we can’t wait to read in 2017

 A House Full of Females: Plural Marriage and Women's Rights in Early Mormonism, 1835-1870 by Laurel Thatcher Ulrich (1/10, Knopf)

 Admit it, you've always wondered how the sister-wives arrangement worked in early Mormonism.
-Ulrich, by the way, is the historian who gave us the wonderful slogan, "Well-behaved women seldom make history."
+Ulrich, by the way, is the historian who gave us the wonderful slogan "Well-behaved women seldom make history."

 Carve the Mark by Veronica Roth (1/17, Katherine Tegen)